blanchard789/A-Crows-Commute/README.md

 I don’t really have anything bad to say about this project.
 I am happy with the results and see it more as a complete prototype, so with that mindset I see it as a success.
 Of course like with many first attempts or really any project there are things you wished you did differently or wish you had more time for.
 But overall I think this was a good project to learn Rust and Bevy with, and I had a lot of fun doing it.

-If I had more time to improve this project more.
+If I had more time to improve this project.
 I would start with adding in the originally planned 3D obstacles that need to be avoided.
 I think the hawk chasing the crow is a good start, but at times the game can feel too easy and I think other obstacles would be a nice touch.
 I would also add a pause and settings menu, but I never planned for this to begin with given the time scale for this project.
+Another thing I might add is a text element that displays the current count of collected worms.

 ## License: [LICENSE](LICENSE)